Roofstock Review: Turnkey Single-Family Rental Properties

 In addition to the above, Roofstock provides all purchases with a 30-day money back guarantee.
 Even though they don’t own the properties, they are so confident in their analysis that if you don’t get what you expected, they will buy the property back from you and eat the cost.

 It’s also worth noting that they occasionally run deals.
 For example, this August/September they are running a One-Year Rent Guarantee.
-I’m sorry that that’s insane – it removes an enormous amount of risk from the buyer.
+I’m sorry but that’s insane – it removes an enormous amount of risk from the buyer.

 How do you eat a Full Property Analysis?
 One bite at a time.